How to Install and Remove Floor GraphicsMAY 4, 2021| SpeedPro

-While the flooring material is important, it also needs to be in good condition for the floor graphics to hold up over time.
-For example, they shouldn’t be installed over uneven or loose tile.
-Additionally, they shouldn’t be applied on a surface that has loose or missing grout, along with any chips or cracks.
+While the flooring material is important, the floor also needs to be in good condition for the floor graphics to hold up over time.
+For example, floor graphics shouldn’t be installed over uneven or loose tile.
+Additionally, custom floor decals shouldn’t be applied on a surface with loose or missing grout, along with any chips or cracks.

 If you’re installing concrete floor stickers or other graphics, you’ll want to pay particular attention to the bumps, uneven terrain and cracks that will often occur on those surfaces.
-In general, the floor surface should be secured firmly, smooth as possible and not have any parts that are loose in any way.
+In general, the floor surface should be secured firmly, smooth as possible and not have any loose parts in any way.

-You should also avoid floors with silicone on the surface, as it can prevent the graphic from properly adhering to the surface of the floor.
+You should also avoid floors with silicone on the surface, as it can prevent the graphic from properly adhering to the floor’s surface.
 If you have a floor finish on the floor’s surface, you’ll also want to ensure that the finish is well bonded to the surface.
-If you don’t check that finish is well bonded, it may release or separate from the floor, causing the graphic to lift off of the floor before you want it to.
+If you don’t check that the finish is well bonded, it may release or separate from the floor, causing the graphic to lift off the floor before you want it to.

 How to Apply the Graphic

-Applying a graphic to a surface is not a long process, but it does require a few steps to make sure the graphic is secured to the floor properly.
-Here’s what you need to do to prep before you apply the graphic:
+Applying a graphic to a surface is not a long process, but it does require a few steps to ensure the graphic is secured to the floor properly.
+Here’s how you can prepare your surface and install floor graphics properly:

 1. Prepare the Surface

 Not preparing the floor’s surface will reduce the graphic’s durability, making it more susceptible to damage and coming loose.
 To prepare the surface, you’ll first need to check to make sure that the surface is appropriate for graphics.
-If it doesn’t have the problems that were detailed previously, you can move onto the next steps.
-The preparation process will aim to make sure that the surface is smooth, clean and dry.
+If it doesn’t have the problems mentioned above, you can move onto the next steps.
+The preparation process will aim to ensure that the surface is smooth, clean and dry.

 - Spray the floor: Start preparing the surface for installation by spraying the floor.
 Use roughly 20 drops of appropriate detergent for every pint of water.
 You shouldn’t use enzyme detergents or soaps in this process, as it could damage the floor’s surface.

-- Clean the surface: Using the appropriate cleaning supplies for the surface, clean the area where you are going to apply the graphic.
+- Clean the surface: Using the appropriate cleaning supplies for the surface, clean the area where you’ll apply the graphic.
 It’s best practice to clean more of the surface than the graphic will actually require.
 By giving yourself a few extra inches around the location of the graphic, you’ll have room for error and greater flexibility for the graphic’s placement.

-- Wipe floor: After you have cleaned the floor, wipe it down to get rid of any moisture with a lint-free paper towel to get rid of any remaining grit or debris that have not been removed.
-Like with the cleaning of the surface, you’ll want to wipe in the area where the graphic is going to be placed as well as a few inches surrounding the graphic to give room for error.
+- Wipe floor: After you have cleaned the floor, wipe it with a lint-free paper towel to get rid of any moisture and remaining grit or debris that have not been removed.
+Like with the cleaning of the surface, you’ll want to wipe the area where you will place the graphic and a few inches surrounding the graphic to give room for error.

-- Review manufacturer guidelines: While the above tips will help the general preparation of surfaces for your floor graphics, you’ll want to consult the manufacturer guidelines of your floor graphic.
-These guidelines will let you know if the floor graphics have any special requirements that you should be aware of.
+- Review manufacturer guidelines: While the above tips will help the general preparation of surfaces for your floor graphics, you’ll want to consult your floor graphic’s manufacturer guidelines.
+These guidelines will let you know if the vinyl floor decal has any special requirements that you should be aware of.
 They might also give information about how strong the adhesive is, helping you know what surfaces will be appropriate for it.